cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 - Press `0` to show all `namespaces`
 - Select `api` pod and press `l` to review the Res-Edge Data Service logs
+  - We should see the following successful (statusCode 200) logs:
-  - We are watching for the K8s healthcheck every minute, Prometheus scrape to /metrics logs every 5 seconds, and the 10 GET requests from WebV every second
+    - K8s healthcheck every minute
+    - Prometheus scrape to /metrics logs every 5 seconds
+    - 10 GET requests from WebV every second
 - Press `esc` to return to Pod View
 - Select `webv` pod and press `l` to review the WebV logs
   - We should see 10 successful 200 requests per second